SteveDunn/Intellenum/README.md

 | **Intellenums**   | **0.3198 ns** | **0.0103 ns** | **0.0096 ns** | **-**         |

 ### What does `ToString` return?
-It returns the **name** of the instance.
+It returns the **name** of the member.
-There is also a TypeConverter; when this is asked to convert an instance to a `string', it returns the **value** of the instance as a string.
+There is also a TypeConverter; when this is asked to convert a member to a `string', it returns the **value** of the member as a string.

 ### What can the `TypeConverters` convert to and from?
 They can convert an underlying type back to a matching enum.